tyecam1/VIS-vault/work-log.md

 This time was spent restarting and completing a working vive/ unity pipeline.

 I also created asset notes, and outlined the project file structure and content.

+2 hours 28//11
+Progress is being inhibited due to software installations (Jim out of office).
+Will catch up on hours the following week, when software installations are available.